nakhli/MonkeyOrm/README.md

 ```csharp
 connection.SaveOrUpdate("Users", new User { Name = "Anne", Age = 32 });
 ```
 Aka Upsert.
 Attempts to save first.
-If a duplicate violation happens, an update is performed instead.
+If the insertion violates a key or unicity constraint, an update is performed instead.

 # Delete
 ```csharp